Juantantan/MandelbrotExplorer/Readme.md

 https://en.wikipedia.org/wiki/Mandelbrot_set

 ## OpenCL
-OpenCL is ideal at performing parallel, iterative compute operations on graphics hardware.
+OpenCL is ideal for performing parallel, iterative compute operations on graphics hardware.
 It actually uses 'dynamic parallelism', and true recursion isn't supported.
 Modern GPUs now have thousands of very small processors and banks of fast, local (to the GPU) memory at various grouping levels.
 OpenCL is used to do the 'raw maths' part, and forms the core of this software.